vsalbaba/vsalbaba/README.md

 - 📫 How to reach me: vojtech.salbaba@gmail.com

 ## What I do
+Currently working on Wildfly/EAP.
 I'm a full-stack developer with background in Spring MVC and Spring Boot applications.
 I've gained experience in radiological and automotive industry.
 <code><a href="https://www.linkedin.com/in/vojtěch-šalbaba-677a3bb/">
 <img align="left" alt="developer" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a>